Azure/secrets-store-csi-driver-provider-azure/README.md

       parameters:
         usePodIdentity: "false"         # [OPTIONAL for Azure] if not provided, will default to "false"
         useVMManagedIdentity: "false"   # [OPTIONAL available for version > 0.0.4] if not provided, will default to "false"
-        userAssignedIdentityID: "client_id"  # [OPTIONAL available for version > 0.0.4] use the client id to specify which user assigned managed identity to use, leave empty to use system assigned managed identity
+        userAssignedIdentityID: "client_id"  # [OPTIONAL available for version > 0.0.4] use the client id to specify which user assigned managed identity to use.
+If using a user assigned identity as the VM's managed identity, then specify the identity's client id.
+If empty, then defaults to use the system assigned identity on the VM
         keyvaultName: "kvname"          # the name of the KeyVault
         objects:  |
           array: